IfcPropertyDefinition and IFC data schema: here’s how to read, edit and add properties to objects in an IFC model

 Examples of properties associated to entities

-The figures below show some examples of properties associated to entities as represented in the usBIM.viewer+ working space.
+The figures below show some examples of properties associated to entities.

-Specifically, in the first figure you can see a door object selected in the left-hand side toolbox; while in the toolbox to the right, you’ll be able to read the entity related properties.
+Specifically, in the first figure you can see a model object; while in the toolbox to the right, you’ll be able to read the entity related properties.

-Figure 3 shows how to modify the volume properties included in the
+Figure 2 shows how to edit, delete or add entity properties such as the envelope properties included in the

-Finally, the fourth image shows you how to check the inserted properties: by selecting the wall entity on the
+Finally, the third image shows you how to check the inserted properties in the toolbox to the right.